When is a Registered Agent Needed in North Carolina?

 A registered agent in North Carolina can be any resident of the state who is 18 years or older, a registered North Carolina domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

 The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of North Carolina.
-This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional registered agent service.
+This can be your home address, the address of a family member, an accountant or attorney, the business address, or a commercial registered agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own registered agent in North Carolina?
+How is a registered agent appointed in North Carolina?

-Provided one of the members or officers live in North Carolina, it is less expensive to act as your own agent rather than hiring a service.
+Provided one of the business owners (members) or officers lives in North Carolina, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.

 Can a registered agent be changed?